ironmonk88/breaktime/README.md

 ![Away Indicator](/screenshots/away_indicator.png)

+## Library: Chat Commands
+BreakTime also supports the Chat Commands Library. /brb and /back are registered commands and can be used to step away return to the game, respectively.

 ## Support

 If you feel like being generous, stop by my <a href="https://www.patreon.com/ironmonk">patreon</a>.
 Not necessary but definitely appreciated.